National Credit Services Phone Harassment?

 These numbers are often called by consumers to verify if they are speaking with National Credit Services.

 If the answer is yes, then you are receiving calls from a known NCS number.
 You may be a victim of NCS phone harassment.
 The list above is not all the numbers that NCS uses.
-The calls can be from a different number and it still be National Credit Services calling you.
+The calls can be from different numbers and it still be National Credit Services calling you.
 Contact our office right away so we can start the process to stop NCS from calling you illegally.
 Above all, no one should live with harassment!

 Protecting Yourself from Harassment